fallen-icarus/cardano-swaps/Tests.md

 - [x] Cannot burn any other tokens in the same transaction
 - [x] Cannot use incorrect redeemers (will just get confusing error messages)
 - [x] Cannot mint a beacon while using the wrong datum with the beacon vault
+- [x] Can use reference script for minting
+- [x] Can use reference script for depositing/withdrawing from beacon vault

 ## Cli Tests
 - [x] Catches invalid price